randyrossi/bmc64/README.md

 The shader may crash the Pi on higher resolutions/fps.
 (My Pi0 crashes @ 1600x900 @60fps consistently.)
 720p and 1080p @ 50fps seem to operate okay.

+# Commodore 128 VDC raster_skip2 flag

+The shader does not apply to the Commodore 128's VDC display.
+However, you can get a raster line effect by adding raster_skip2=true to cmdline.txt (or the corresponding machines.txt entry.)
+This will skip every other raster line giving (something close to) a raster lines effect.
+Results will look better with an integer multiple of the native vertical resolution for the frame buffer height.
+However, non-integer values should work too.

+NOTE: raster_skip=true (no 2) can also be used for the main display on other emulators (i.e. VIC-II on the C64) but is not recommended since the shader produces much better results.
+Do not use both raster_skip=true AND enable the shader at the same time or the results will look terrible.

 # Files Organization

 File browsers will by default look in directories off the SD card using this convention: